 Creating your first bundle

-Bundles are a bit like folders, or notebooks: a space to organise related notes, tasks or content.
-To get started, you have to create one.
+Bundles are like folders or notebooks: a space to organize related notes, tasks, or content.
+To get started, you need to create one.

 Bundles can be made for anything: a project, a to-do list, a movie collection, bookmarks, or simply for storing random notes.
 As you start using the app, you'll discover new ways to use them.